Canning Stock Route: Royal Commission into treatment of Aboriginal people

 After the Canning survey party returned to Perth, Canning's use of Aboriginal guides came under scrutiny.
 The expedition's cook, Edward Blake, accused Canning of mistreating many of the Aboriginal people they met during the survey expedition.
 Blake objected to the use of chains and criticised the "party's 'immoral' pursuit of Aboriginal women, the theft and 'unfair' trade of Aboriginal property and the destruction of native waters".
 Blake was concerned that the planned wells would prevent Aboriginal people accessing water.

-Blake's complaints led to a Royal Commission into the Treatment of Natives by the Canning Exploration Party.
+Blake's complaints led to a Royal Commission into the treatment of natives by the Canning exploration party.

 Blake was unable to prove many of his claims, but Canning did admit to the use of chains.
-Kimberley Explorer and the first Premier of Western Australia, John Forrest, dismissed Canning's actions by claiming that all explorers behaved in this manner.
+Kimberley explorer and the first Premier of Western Australia, John Forrest, dismissed Canning's actions by claiming that all explorers behaved in this manner.
 Despite condemning the use of chains, the Royal Commission accepted the survey party's actions as "reasonable" and Canning and his men were exonerated of all charges, including "immorality with native women" and stealing property.
 The Royal Commission approved the immediate commencement of the stock route's construction.
 Canning was appointed to lead the construction party.

 Construction

 Canning left Perth in March 1908, along with 30 men, 70 camels, four wagons, 100 tonnes of food and equipment and 267 goats (for milk and meat), and travelled the route again to commence the construction of well heads and water troughs at the 54 water sources identified by his earlier expedition.
 He arrived back in Wiluna in April 1910 having completed the last of 48 wells and bringing the total cost of the route to £22000 (2010: A$2.6 million).

 Thirty-seven of the wells were built on or near existing Aboriginal waters and were constructed in the European tradition, which made many of them inaccessible to Aboriginal people.
 Pulling the heavy buckets up from the bottom of the wells required the strength of three men or use of a camel.
-Consequentially, many Aboriginal people were injured or died while trying to access the water, either falling in and drowning or breaking bones on the windlass handle.
+Consequently, many Aboriginal people were injured or died while trying to access the water, either falling in and drowning or breaking bones on the windlass handle.
 In reprisal, buckets were cut off or timber set on fire, and by 1917 Aboriginal people had vandalised or dismantled approximately half of the wells in a bid to reclaim access to the water or to prevent drovers from using the wells.
 Canning's party had constructed the wells with the forced help of one of the Aboriginal peoples whose land the route traversed, the Martu.

 Canning produced a detailed map of the stock route, Plan of Wiluna–Kimberley stock route exploration (showing positions of wells constructed 1908–9 and 10) on which he also recorded his observations of the land and water sources along the route.
 The map has become a symbol of Australia's pioneering history.